|

 John Dermott was a Fourth Engineer Officer

-14th February 1942.
-His death was later officially confirmed, and he is commemorated on the Tower Hill Memorial
+confirmed, and he is commemorated on the Tower Hill Memorial, London.

 He as the "only beloved son" of Mr and Mrs W H Dermott, of 2 Icen Road, Radipole, Weymouth,

-Dorsetshire, also 36 Snargate Street. |
+Dorsetshire, also 36 Snargate Street |

 Disbury, J.